 - Four carry handles

 A hybrid design that combines the best of kayak, canoe, and paddleboard, the NuCanoe Frontier 12 cares little how you categorize it.

 It’s too busy building a platform with multiple electric engine mount locations in the bow and stern.

 Stern transom mounts can be easily controlled from the seat, while bow mounts can be controlled by a handheld remote.

-But in a class of huge weight capacities, the Frontier 12 stands above them all with a mammoth 650-pound weight capacity that makes it great not just for fishing but extended trips and even hunting.
+But in a class of huge weight capacities, the Frontier 12 stands above them all with a mammoth 650-pound weight capacity that makes it great not just for kayak fishing but for extended trips and even hunting.

 - Biggest weight capacity in its class